OpenData-tu/documentation/08-web-management-platform.md

 # Data Source Metadata Management System

-**Authoriship**
+**Authoriship**<br/>
 Written by Paul Wille<br/>
 *Proofread & edited by Andres*

-We decided to have a separate component to manage the metadata about data sources which are imported to the system.
-This component shall fulfill several tasks that are important for organizing the ETL process.
-Furthermore, it provides important information to several other system components.

-In this chapter we will discuss why we decided to include such a component, what it was built for, and how it was realized and implemented.
+In this chapter we will discuss the component responsible for managing metadata about the data sources which are imported to the system.
+We will cover what it is and does, some thoughts around why we decided to include such a component, and how it was realized and implemented.

 ## Purpose